Darxo/Hardened/README.md

 ### Reach Rework
 *Forget everything you know about the Reforged Reach Mechanic*
+- Every Character has a Reach value.
+This is usually 0 for those who can wield Weapons
 - Every Weapon has a Reach value.
+This is usually 0 for ranged Weapons
-Some skills or perks may increase or reduce the Reach of a character
+- Some skills or perks may increase or reduce the Reach of a character
 - **Reach** is 0 while the character does not emit a zone of control (e.g. stunned, fleeing, wielding ranged weapon)
 - You have **Reach Advantage** during any melee attack if your Reach is greater than the Reach of the entity you are attacking
 - **Reach Advantage** grants 15% more Melee Skill

 ### Shield Revert/Rework

-- Fatigue no longer has any effect on the defenses granted by shields
+- Fatigue no longer has any effect on the defenses granted by shields (just like in Vanilla)
+- All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted
 - Named shields can roll condition as one of their two buffed properties (just like in Vanilla)
-- All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted
 - Additionally the following balance changes have been made compared to the vanilla stats:
 	- **Tower Shields** now have 30 Condition (up from 24) and lose **Knock Back**
 	- **Heater Shields** now have 25 Melee Defense (up from 20) and lose **Shieldwall**